-Students enrolled as candidates for degree are expected to submit an A.B. degree or its equivalent from a college or university accredited by a national or regional accrediting association.
+Students enrolled as candidates for degrees are expected to submit an A.B. degree or its equivalent from a college or university accredited by a national or regional accrediting association.
 It is recognized, however, that some students who are graduates of unaccredited institutions are worthy of special consideration.
 Such students may be admitted as regular students on probation provided they meet the following requirements: (1) The student's college record as indicated in his transcript shall meet the minimum requirements for preseminary studies, or satisfactory arrangements must be made to make up the deficiency.
 (2) The student must graduate from an approved college with an A.B. degree or its equivalent with good grade standing.

-Students from unaccredited colleges admitted under this regulation (1) The student shall attain an entirely satisfactory average grade for shall be eligible for removal from probation and shall be entitled to work for a degree provided they qualify under the following requirements: the first academic year of seminary work before reclassification.
-(2) Only a limited number of such students shall be enrolled as candidates for degree in any one class.
+Students from unaccredited colleges admitted under this regulation shall be eligible for removal from probation and shall be entitled to work for a degree provided they attain an entirely satisfactory average grade for the first academic year of seminary work.
+Only a limited number of such students shall be enrolled in any one class.